NotNoelChannel/edk2-j13g/README.md

-Attempt to create a minimal EDK2 for Samsung Galaxy Tab E 7.0 (SM-T113NU) but should work on SM-T116 (3G Version)
+Attempt to create a minimal EDK2 for Samsung Galaxy J1.

 ## Status
-Boots to efi shell.
+-

 ## Building
 Tested on Ubuntu 22.04.